JCCHUANG17/170604GITCLASS/exercise.md

-#NTU GIT CLASS EXERCISE 2
+NTU GIT CLASS EXERCISE 2

-This is a commit on a new branch!
-I used git checkout exercise2 to switch to a new branch
+This is a commit on a new branch I used git checkout exercise2 to a new branch

 Hello World in my favorite language:

-...javascript
-alert ("Hello World")
-...
+alert("Hello!");
+puts 'Hello wrold'